lz2510/Tech/security.md

 Overview:
  Notable Common Weakness Enumerations (CWEs) include CWE-209: Generation of Error Message Containing Sensitive Information, CWE-256: Unprotected Storage of Credentials,

+Insecure design is a broad category representing different weaknesses, expressed as “missing or ineffective control design.”
+Insecure design is not the source for all other Top 10 risk categories.
+There is a difference between insecure design and insecure implementation.
+We differentiate between design flaws and implementation defects for a reason, they have different root causes and remediation.
+A secure design can still have implementation defects leading to vulnerabilities that may be exploited.
+An insecure design cannot be fixed by a perfect implementation as by definition, needed security controls were never created to defend against specific attacks.

 https://owasp.org/Top10/A04_2021-Insecure_Design/

 ## Security Misconfiguration